MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/editor-tooling.md

 ### Canvas material animators

 Canvas material animators allow developers to animate material properties on UnityUI Graphic components (more information can be found in the [animation](animation.md) documentation).
-These animator scripts are auto-generated from shader files.
-If a shader file changes, so does the the animator script.
-This is normally performed by right clicking on a shader and selecting `Graphics Tools > Generate Canvas Material Animator`.
+These animator scripts are auto generated from shader files.
+If a shader file changes, so does the animator script.
+This is normally performed by right clicking on a shader and selecting **Graphics Tools > Generate Canvas Material Animator**.

-The `Window > Graphics Tools > Canvas Material Animators > Generate All` menu item will re-generate all animator scripts for shaders with these conditions met:
+The **Window > Graphics Tools > Canvas Material Animators > Generate All** menu item will regenerate all animator scripts for shaders with these conditions met:

-- Exists in the *Runtime/Shaders* directory of the Graphics Tools package
+- Exists in the _Runtime/Shaders_ directory of the Graphics Tools package
 - Does not contain "Non-Canvas" it the shader name.

 > [!TIP]